 '...if you are earnest, you will to some degree be transformed."

-Before you get there, however, the trip traditionally starts with a visit to Kōbō Daishi's mausoleum at the monastery he founded on Mount Kōya in Wakayama Prefecture on the main island. guidance and help.
+Before you get there, however, the trip traditionally starts with a visit to Kōbō Daishi's mausoleum at the monastery he founded on Mount Kōya in Wakayama Prefecture on the main island.
 Located behind the Okunoin at the far end of the most famous cemetary in all of Japan, the mausoleum is rather nondescript.
 For true believers, Kōbō Daishi is still alive, sitting in meditation until the return of the next buddha.
-It is here, in front of his mausoleum, that you ask for his blessing.
+It is here, in front of his mausoleum, that you ask for his blessing, guidance, and help.
 Some even ask that he accompany them around the island.
 Whatever you ask, from here you descend the mountain and take a boat, train, or bus to Shikoku, landing in the town of Tokushima on the eastern side of the island.
 From there, the island is walked in a clockwise direction visiting each temple in turn, starting in Tokushima Prefecture and continuing through Kōchi Prefecture, Ehime Prefecture, and Kagawa Prefecture before finally returning to Temple One where it all began.

 Another, more traditional and religious, way to look at the trip around the island is to keep in mind that walking through the four prefectures is equivalent to progressing through four spiritual stages.
 You start your journey in the Dōjō of Awakening Faith (Hosshin no Dōjō) where you awaken the faith that will be required for later spiritual progress.
 You next pass into the Dōjō of Religious Discipline (Shūgyō no Dōjō) where you begin the process of submitting yourself to strict religious discipline.

-The third step of the process (and the third prefecture) is the Dōjō of Enlightenment (Bodai no Dōjō) where finally the trail becomes clear.
+The third step of the process (and the third prefecture) is the Dōjō of Awakening (Bodai no Dōjō) where finally the trail becomes clear.
 Finally you pass into the Dōjō of Nirvana (Nehan no Dōjō) where your need to follow the trail comes to an end.
 From here you go back to everyday life, but by now you have figured out how to live.

 As the map of Shikoku below shows, with the exception of occasional excursions inland, the walk generally follows the coast around the island.
 The henro trail is drawn in red and numbers correspond to each of the 88 temples.
 I didn't include the 20 bangai temples in this map